databricks/databricks-sql-go/README.md

 ## Description

 This repo contains a Databricks SQL Driver for Go's [database/sql](https://golang.org/pkg/database/sql) package.
 It can be used to connect and query Databricks clusters and SQL Warehouses.
-This project is a fork of [go-impala](https://github.com/bippio/go-impala).

 **NOTE: This Driver is Beta.**